kantr1ej/workshops-web-basic/README.md

 $ docker run -it --rm -v $(pwd)/src:/var/www/html -p 0.0.0.0:80:80 --name basic workshop-basic
 ```

-Navigate to `http://localhost` to see the contents of the src directory.
+Now you can navigate to `http://DOCKER.HOST.IP.HERE` to see the contents of the src directory.

 ### Linux